 - The flavanols in dark chocolate help improve blood flow which can lead to lower blood pressure.

 Try whipping up this decadent superfood dessert, the kids won’t even know its healthy.

-- 1-2 tablespoons of Manuka honey to taste
+- 1-2 tablespoons of New Zealand Honey Co.
+Manuka Honey

 - 2 ripe, creamy avocados